CiscoDevNet/MUD-Manager/README.md

 If 'https://' is used, then the MUD Manager will also need the following TLS-related fields added:

 * MUDManager_cert, with a pathname to the MUD Manager's signing certificate
-* MUDManager_key, with a pathname to the MUD Manger's private key
+* MUDManager_key, with a pathname to the MUD Manager's private key
 * Enterprise_CACert, with a pathname to the CA certificate that signed the MUDManager_cert

 ### ACL_Type